Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Dequantization using path integral Monte Carlo

-As discussed in the main body, our dequantization looks at imaginary time simulations of the Hermitian operator $\TBG= B_G^2 + (1-P)\gamma_{\min}$, where $B_G$ is the square of the constrained Dirac operator and the projector selects all input states that are valid simplices.
-Using the upper bound on the sparsity $O(kd)$ mentioned above, we can obtain the decomposition $\TBG = \sum_{p=1}^D c_{p} H_p$, where $H_p$ is one-sparse and unitary and $D=O(k^2 d^2)$, in polynomial time using distributed graph coloring algorithms.
-These algorithms also let us compute the position of the non-zero matrix element in row $x$ of $U_{\alpha}$ using a number of queries to $\Delta_k$ that scales as $O(\log^*(D))$~\cite{berry2007efficient}.
+As discussed in the main body, our dequantization looks at imaginary time simulations of the Hermitian operator $\TBG= B_G^2 + (1-P)\gamma_{\min}$, where $B_G$ is the square of the constrained Dirac operator, i.e.\ the combinatorial Laplacian, and the projector selects all input states that are valid simplices.
+Given an upper bound on the sparsity $s$ of the combinatorial Laplacian, we can obtain the decomposition $\TBG = \sum_{p=1}^D c_{p} H_p$, where $H_p$ is one-sparse, {Hermitian and unitary}, and $D=\mathcal{O}(s^2)$, in polynomial time using distributed graph coloring algorithms.
+These algorithms also let us compute the position of the non-zero matrix element in row $x$ of $U_{\alpha}$ using a number of queries to $B_G^2$ that scales as $\mathcal{O}(\log^*(D))$~\cite{berry2007efficient}.
+We will provide explicit bounds on the sparsity of the combinatorial Laplacian in a subsequent section.

-With the worst case scaling of $D$ discussed, we can now proceed with our discussion of how to set up the path integral approximation to the normalized Betti number.
-In order to set up the path integrals, we must first employ a Trotter-decomposition.
+In order to set up the relevant path integrals, we must first employ a Trotter-decomposition.
 This allows us to represent the exponential in terms of exponentials of the one-sparse matrices, which can then be simulated through randomization.
 This leads us to the conclusion that

-As $H_{p}$ is Hermitian, it has a complete set of eigenvectors. $H_{p}$ is also one-sparse and since such matrices can be written as the direct sum of irreducible one and two-dimensional matrices, we can parameterize the eigenvectors to respect the structure of the two dimensional space via
+As $H_{p}$ is Hermitian, it has a complete set of eigenvectors.
+Since $H_{p}$ is also one-sparse and as such matrices can be written as the direct sum of irreducible one and two-dimensional matrices, we can parameterize the eigenvectors to respect the structure of the two dimensional space via

 Note that each eigenvector $\ket{\lambda_{p,\nu}}$ is such that $\braket{p}{\lambda_{p,\nu}}$ is non-zero for only two different computational basis vectors.

 Note that the first term on the RHS of~\eqref{eq:trotterboundarydecomp} contains $2rD$ terms.
 If we introduce a vector of indices $p = \{1,\ldots,r,1,\ldots,r,\ldots,r\}$ with $2rD$ entries denoted by $p_i$, we can express the expectation of the exponential of the boundary operator as ($H$ stands for the Haar average)